httpwg/http-extensions/draft-ietf-httpbis-priority.md

 the prioritization scheme it implements.

-A server can determine if a request came from an intermediary through configuration, or by consulting if that request contains one of the following header fields:
+A server can determine if a request came from an intermediary through configuration, or can check to see if the request contains one of the following header fields:

 * Forwarded {{?FORWARDED=RFC7239}}, X-Forwarded-For